EquivocalBeing/CE_code/README.md

 Both of the codes are anotated with instructions on how to run the code.
 So, rtfm

-There are also basic example files that can be used to run the scripts.
+There are also some example files that can be used to run the scripts.

 ##############################################################################################################################################################################